Unlimited Broadband (12 month contract)

 Broadband isn't cheap.
 Despite the low headline prices plastered across ads, the true monthly cost can be significant once any introductory offers have expired.

 Sign up for a cheap broadband package and your bank account will be around £20 lighter each month.
 And that's on top of an initial activation fee.

 Throw in some TV to your package – and many providers will certainly suggest you do – and you could easily end up paying double that every month.
 Certainly not pocket change.

-You may be nervous about trying it, but our latest survey of more than 3,000 people found that only half had given it a go with either their broadband, TV and broadband or mobile phone network provider.
-When it came to haggling with their broadband provider, only 45% had tried it in the last twelve months.
+You may be nervous about trying it, but our latest survey of more than 5,000 people found that less than half had given it a go with either their broadband, TV and broadband or mobile phone network provider.
+When it came to haggling with their broadband provider, only 45% had tried it in the last year.

 If you haven’t tried it, there’s a decent chance you’re paying more than you need to.
-And it doesn’t have to be daunting - around two thirds of people who have haggled told us they found it easy.
+And it doesn’t have to be daunting - nearly half of people who have haggled told us they actually found it easy.

 While coronavirus has had an effect on broadband providers, most are working hard to ensure their customers can still get in touch.

-However, you might find it more difficult to get hold of your provider on the phone than usual, because many are dealing with decreased call centre staff numbers.
+However, you may occasionally find it more difficult to get hold of your provider on the phone than usual, because outbreaks can affect the numbers of call centre staff.
 If you want to get in touch to negotiate the amount you pay, consider using an alternative way of getting in touch - social media or online chat, for example - to make it easier for those with urgent issues to get in touch with providers via phone.

 Here are our five tips to help you haggle: